Create threshold areas

 Note:

-This video was created using ArcGIS Business Analyst Web App, where the user experience and workflows are identical to ArcGIS Community Analyst.
+This video was created using ArcGIS Business Analyst Web App, in which the user experience and workflows are identical to ArcGIS Community Analyst.